Complaints and Appeals Policy

 • Assessment outcomes/results

-• Entry into course
+• Entry into course or an RPL or Credit Transfer application

 • Response to a complaint

-• Other general decisions made by Aveling
+• Other general decisions made by Aveling.

 Definitions